robyftp/Tree/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.